roualdes/bridgestan/CONTRIBUTING.md

 We welcome contributions to the project in any form, including bug reports, bug fixes, new features, improved documentation, or improved test coverage.

-**Developer-specific documentation is available at [as part of our online documentation](https://roualdes.github.io/bridgestan/latest/internals.html)**.
+**Developer-specific documentation is available [as part of our online documentation](https://roualdes.github.io/bridgestan/latest/internals.html)**.
 Information on building BridgeStan, running tests, and developing with the project is available there.

 This document houses additional information about licensing and procedures for contributing to the project.